 Post 16 choices seem to be heavily influenced by the “perceived difficulty of language courses” but even more crucial is the narrowness of the A level curriculum.
 With only 3 subjects available, languages are regarded as non-essential by many parents and pupils.
-A vicious circle is created, where smaller numbers can mean that classes are not viable and don’t run at all.
+A vicious circle is between monolingualism and language learning is created, where smaller numbers can mean that classes are not viable and don’t run at all.
 Only a minority of schools now offer AS levels, and the increased uptake for the Extended Project Qualification may also be having a negative impact on numbers taking languages at this stage.

 If monolingualism is regarded as modern-day illiteracy, as suggested by the British Academy, a radical shift in emphasis will be required in schools to fix the problem.
 Finance is certainly an issue, but the inspection-driven culture and narrow curriculum imposed on British schools will also need to change.